 t = a value between -6 and 6 in .25 increments (which is 49 values)

 The data file is available here so you can load and follow along in Tableau.
 There are 3 extra fields in the Excel file to show the calculations, but they are not needed in Tableau.

 Step 2: Create some calculated fields

 Calculated Field Name: Curve

-Formula Updated 4/8/2014- Thanks to Catherine Rivier for offering a much more elegant solution.
+Formula Updated 4/8/2014- Thanks to Catherine Rivier for offering a much more elegant solution than the original formula.